-Gut phages in microbial communities are A tpredicted to form T=12 capsids more frequently than observed among isolates.
-A total of 1,488 high-quality major capsid protein (MCP) annotations were identified among 3,181 metagenomically assembled genomes from gut samples containing tailed phage markers (Figure 7a).
-The MCP2T-RF model predicted the presence of capsid architectures ranging from T = 4 to T = 31.
-The most frequent predicted capsid architecture was T = 7 (68.9%), followed by T = 19 (9.5%), and T = 31 (8.2%) (Figure 7b).
-The frequency of predicted elongated capsids was 2.2% (see Data File 3).
-The frequency of putative T=7 capsid architectures in gut metagenomes was significantly larger than those predicted among tailed phage isolates (Figures 4b and 7b).
+T=7 capsids dominate among uncultured gut phages.
+A total of distinct 1,479 HK97-fold major capsid proteins annotations were identified among 3,181 metagenomically assembled genomes from gut samples containing tailed phage markers and direct terminal repeats (Figure 7a).
+The MCP2T-RF model predicted the presence of capsid architectures ranging from T = 4 to T = 31 (Data File 8).
+The most frequent predicted capsid architecture was T = 7 (48.9%), followed by T ≥ 25 (12.4%), T = 4 (9.4%), and T = 5.33 (9.2%) (Figure 7b).
+The frequency of predicted elongated capsids was 1.9% (see Data File 9).
+The frequency of putative T=7 capsid architectures in gut metagenomes was ten points larger than those predicted among tailed phage isolates (Figures 4b and 7b).
 This was interpreted due to the large presence of integrated prophages in bacterial genomes in the gut (Howard-Varona et al. 2017; Luque and Silveira 2020).
-The genome length of phages that can integrate as prophages is typically around 45 bps (Bobay et al. 2014), which is within genome length that we predict to be associated with T=7 capsids.
-The significantly larger frequency of T = 31 architectures in gut metagenomes compared to tailed phage isolates aligns with the observations of jumbo phages, which had been particularly elusive until the emergence of sequencing (Berg and Roux 2021).
+The genome length of phages that can integrate as prophages is typically around 45 kbp (Bobay et al. 2014), which is within genome length that we predict to be associated with T=7 capsids.
+The large frequency of T ≥ 25 architectures in gut metagenomes was unexpected based on tailed phage isolates, probably because the observation of jumbo phages has been particularly elusive until the emergence of sequencing (Berg and Roux 2021).

 DISCUSSION

 The computational model introduced here confirmed a strong association between the information encoded in the major capsid protein and the capsid architecture of tailed phages.
 The application of this model to metagenomic data facilitated surveying the putative capsid architectures of tailed phages in the human gut microbiome.
 The most frequent capsid predicted was T = 7.
 High-resolution studies have revealed that this architecture is common among tailed phages (Suhanovsky and Teschke 2015), but the number of hits observed in gut metagenomes exceeded the initial expectation.
-Our interpretation is that this high frequency is associated with the prevalence of lysogeny in gut bacteria (Shkoporov et al. 2019; Luque and Silveira, 2021).
+Our interpretation is that the high frequency of T=7 capsids is associated with the prevalence of lysogeny in gut bacteria (Shkoporov et al. 2019; Luque and Silveira, 2021).
 Temperate tailed phages can integrate in bacterial genomes as prophages, forming lysogenic bacteria that can alter the functionality of microbiomes (Knowles et al. 2016; Howard-Varona et al. 2017).
 These prophages are expected to be present in gut metagenomes in addition to free tailed phages.
 Temperate phages are characterized by adopting genomes around 45 kbp (Bobay et al 2014), which, based on our model, are expected to be associated with T=7 capsids, as observed in lambda and other temperate lambdoids (Casjens and Hendrix 2015).
 Prophages in bacteria can be domesticated and shortened in genome length (Bobay et al 2014), but the remaining major capsid protein would indicate that the free version of the prophage was encoding a T=7 capsid.